Zeioth/termux-docker/README.md

 * **Can I open issues?**: By general rule only PRs are allowed, but if an issue show a certain degree of reseach prior to submit it, or it is part or a reseach process, I will be glad to discuss it.
 Any other issue will be closed without answer.
 * **Does my device need to be rooted?** No.
 * **Do I need to run the docker images every time?** No. You can see we are using "--restart=always" which means the images will run automatically every time you run "startqemu.sh".
+* **Give me a short explanation about everything**: The setup.sh script uses qemu to create a virtual machine based on an alpine iso image, then docker is installed on it.
+From this point you can optionally install the rest of the software using docker.
+Docker run containers.
+Kubernetes is used for automated deployment.
+Portainer allow you to manage containers visually.
+Prometheus can be connected to everything to gather data.
+Grafana is a frontent for prometheus, mostly used to check logs.